 One of the biggest stresses involved with renting a property has to be the headache of landlord insurance cover and potential claims.
-It is often best to do the homework involved in finding the right cover based on your circumstances, as well as trying to ensure that you are fully aware of the most common issues surrounding insurance claims made by landlords.
+It is often best to do the homework involved in finding the right cover based on your circumstances – such as if you own a single dwelling or need to insure a whole block of flats – as well as trying to ensure that you are fully aware of the most common issues surrounding insurance claims made by landlords.

 By far the most common insurance claims made by landlords are due to loss of rental income.
 The majority of landlords own less than five properties and rent to middle-to-low income families.
 In these difficult financial times for the average person, even the best tenants can fall to financial woes and end up not making rental payments on time.

 As an example, a tenant may lose their job or suffer financial issues due to a serious medical issue arising – not because that are ‘bad tenants’.
 No landlord wants to instigate a long and protracted collection procedure, so ensuring that you have landlord home insurance coverage for loss of rental income as a part of your insurance policy is key to avoiding the knock-on effect of having financial woes yourself.

 This landlord insurance policy covers your property against water damage and is one of the most commonly claimed in the industry.
 Even though this type of damage is often accidental or caused by a faulty appliance or a burst pipe, it is a necessary insurance policy for any landlord, and you can expect to have to claim water damage at least once during a long tenancy.